mobicycle/Edison_Bluemix_HANA/node-red.md

 ###Send device events

 ---------------------------------------------------------------------
-#Receive commands on your Intel Edison device

-##Install and edit "wiotp in" node
-  Connect as device
-  Credentials - add new wiotp credentials (see below)
-  Command - specify command = list
-  Name - cmd: list

-##Add new wiotp credentials
-  organisation
-  device type
-  device id
-  device token
-  name (optional)

-##Receive commands on your Intel Edison device from Bluemix
+#Receive commands on your Intel Edison device from Bluemix

   After adding an Watson IoT Input node on the Edison Configure the node to connect as a Device
   Use the previous credentials
   Set it to receive all commands
   Attach a debug node to the Watson IoT Input node Deploy the flow

 ---------------------------------------------------------------------------
 #####Add function node to move the ? data into the payload object.